 Q4.
 What if my injury was caused by someone other than my employer or co-employee, such as someone hitting me in a car accident or if I am injured by a defective piece of machinery?

 Q5.
-What if my employer does not have workers' compensation insurance coverage when I have my accident?
+What if my employer does not have workers' compensation insurance coverage if I meet with an accident?

 An employer may be self-insured and not have to carry workers' compensation insurance.
 Whether the employer is uninsured, self-insured, or has workers' compensation insurance has no effect on the injured employee's rights and obligations under the law.